MariosSpilios/SNAKE/README.md

 <p>If you wanna try the game, download the .exe and the high_score.txt file and add them into a single directory and run the .exe.</p>
 <p>Use the arrow keys to control the snake.
 Have fun!<br>
-IF YOU ARE ON WINDOWS 11, DO NOT OPEN THE GAME IN TERMINAL<br>
+IF YOU ARE ON WINDOWS 11, DO NOT OPEN THE GAME IN THE WINDOWS 11 TERMINAL.<br>
-ALSO DO NOT OPEN THE GAME WITH ADMINISTRATOR PRIVILIGES</p><br>
+ALSO DO NOT OPEN THE GAME WITH ADMINISTRATOR PRIVILIGES.</p><br>

 <p>Ver1.0: 4-1-2025</p>
 **Virus total check**(https://www.virustotal.com/gui/file/79288fde2eae5f1a5019ba596767d8c0c75c699a9cb1b018756b1495e06ebad6).